bazbt3/10cbazbt3/docs/20-usage.md

 1. Type `r`, press [enter],
 1. Read the prompt,
 1. Enter the post number you wish to reply to,
-1. Write some text, presse [enter].
+1. Write some text, press [enter].

+---

 ### `exit = Exit`:
 Easy.

-* Type `exit`, press [enter], the application ends.
+1. Type `exit`, press [enter], the application ends.

+---

 ## The Admin menu:

 ### `sites =  Sites owned by user`:
 Occasionally useful:

-1. Type `Logout`: it returns details of the sites, channels owned by the application's current user.
+1. Type `sites`: it returns details of the sites, channels owned by the application's current user.

+---

 ### `Login =  Login (deletes current auth token!)`:
 Needs concentration: